-The Department is organized around three core areas of research: Cognitive and Brain Sciences, Developmental Science, and Mental and Physical Health.
+The Department is organized around two core areas of research: Cognitive and Brain Sciences, and Mental and Physical Health.
 Graduate students are enrolled in one of two Graduate Degree Programs: Clinical Psychology or Psychological Science.
-Each of these Graduate Degree Programs offers tracks/specializations that map onto the three core areas of research.
+Each of these Graduate Degree Programs offers training that maps onto the two core areas of research.
 In addition, we also offer a minor in Quantitative Psychology.
 See additional program requirements listed under the program track.

 |Clinical Psychology||Psychological Science|

 All students are required to satisfy course requirements that include core courses, specialty electives, courses in statistics and methodology, a college teaching course, and seminars on professional development, grant writing and research ethics.
 Consistent with our interest in promoting interdisciplinary work and a cohesive department atmosphere, we also strive to include faculty members from different programs on all thesis and dissertation committees.